Mon Carnet Client

 Why your data is used

-Your data is used to create and manage your digital loyalty card, count your stamps, points or visits and trigger your rewards, send you emails strictly necessary for the service to work (invitation to add your card to the wallet, email verification, review requests, and other administrative messages), and, only if you have consented, send you the business's marketing communications.
-These marketing communications are delivered exclusively as push notifications on your Apple Wallet or Google Wallet card: you will never receive marketing by email or SMS.
+Your data is used to create and manage your digital loyalty card, count your stamps, points or visits and trigger your rewards, and, only if you have consented, send you the business's marketing communications.
+These marketing communications are delivered exclusively as push notifications on your Apple Wallet or Google Wallet card: since no email address or phone number is collected, you will never receive any message from the programme by email or SMS.

 Legal basis